TaoELi/cavity-md-ipi/tutorials/README.md

 to obtain the following Rabi splitting spectrum:
 ![Drag Racing](Rabi_splitting/IR_single_ref.png)
 As shown above, outside the cavity, the wide O-H stretch (~3550 cm<sup>-1</sup>) peak (black line) is split to two peaks: the lower polariton (LP) peak and the upper polariton (UP) peaks.
 This peak splitting, as called the Rabi splitting, forms the signature of VSC.

+### Possible error message during simulation

+When rerunning an i-pi job, sometimes one can encounter the following error (the last line of the error message):

+*RuntimeError: Error opening unix socket.
+Check if a file /tmp/ipi_h2o-pimd.1.run_NVE.E0_4e-4 exists, and remove it if unused.*

+This error means that previously the same job was terminated unnaturally, or the same job is running in the same machine.
+When rerunning the same job, i-pi finds that a file called */tmp/ipi_h2o-pimd.1.run_NVE.E0_4e-4* exists so i-pi decides not to continue the simulation.
+In order to solve this issue, one can simply delete this file and rerun the job.

+Note that the existence of this file guarantees that the same job cannot be run at the same time, so that one avoids potential communication issues.
+When a job is done, this file is automatically deleted, and rerunning again won't encounter this issue.

 ## Input file structure of CavMD